vit-25/Ra-OG-Extension/README.md

 1. Navigate to DA page on vtop and select Semester - Check the due dates. ✌🏻😎 Note:let it load first then go to upload the DA...

+- Tip: Click on the home button on navbar to exit RaOG themed VTOP 😥 😥

 ## Example